gstronksUW/NY_Airbnb_2019_Analysis/README.md

 the questions the will be answered are the following

+1. What is the average cost of each room type accross the city?

+SELECT
+    room_type,
+    ROUND(AVG(price), 2) AS avg_price
+FROM
+    listings
+GROUP BY
+    room_type
+ORDER BY
+    avg_price DESC;

-1. What is the difference from the median price of each listing.
+2..
+What is the difference from the median price of each listing.

 WITH med_price AS (